Tailnet lock white paper

 Abstract

-Modern VPNs have made large headways in reducing the attack surface of the networks they protect, by using modern cryptography for end-to-end encryption, and connecting directly between peers with point-to-point links, so that the VPN cannot intercept data plane traffic in plaintext.
-While this architecture establishes secure data paths independent of the VPN’s control plane, the control plane is still relied upon for informing participants which keys are used to establish data paths, and as a result a compromised control plane can read or write traffic by distributing attacker-generated keys.
+Modern VPNs have made a lot of progress, when compared to legacy VPNs, in reducing the attack surface of the network.
+Adopting principles of zero trust, using modern cryptography for end-to-end encryption, and facilitating direct peer-to-peer connections also mean that VPN providers can no longer intercept unencrypted data plane traffic.
+While this architecture establishes secure and independent connections outside the VPN’s control plane, the control plane is still necessary to exchange keys between users and endpoints — which means that a compromised control plane could read or write traffic by distributing attacker-generated keys.

 Introduction

-To tunnel data between two nodes in a Tailscale network (a tailnet), the Tailscale client establishes a WireGuard session between the two nodes, over which private network traffic traverses.
-These sessions are authenticated and subsequently encrypted based on the node’s keypair — an X25519 public key which is unique for each node and used for establishing these data connections.
-Connections between nodes are peer-to-peer (the data plane), and are distinct from the distribution of keys and settings for a tailnet, managed by Tailscale’s coordination server (the control plane).
+To transfer data between two nodes in a Tailscale network (a tailnet), the Tailscale client establishes a WireGuard® session (tunnel) between the two nodes, over which private network traffic traverses.
+These sessions are authenticated and subsequently encrypted based on the node’s keypair — an X25519 public key which is unique for each node and used to establish these data connections.
+Connections between nodes are peer-to-peer (the data plane), and are distinct from the key distribution and settings for a tailnet, which are managed by Tailscale’s coordination server (the control plane).

 To establish these sessions, the data plane needs information about peer nodes in the tailnet.
-This includes information like the IP addresses they can be contacted on, packet filtering rules which should be applied to traffic originating from those nodes, and the node’s public key needed to set up a WireGuard session.
-This dependence on information from the control plane — and in particular needing to be told other nodes’ public keys — creates a need to trust the control plane, because otherwise a compromised or malicious control plane could announce nodes with attacker-controlled keys and participate in receiving or sending plaintext network traffic.
+This includes information like the IP addresses the node can be contacted on, packet filtering rules applied to traffic originating from the node, and the node’s public key which is needed to set up an authenticated WireGuard session.
+Dependence on information from the control plane — and in particular other nodes’ public keys — creates a need to trust the control plane.
+Otherwise, a compromised or malicious control plane could broadcast nodes with attacker-controlled keys, and send or receive network traffic in plaintext.

 Context

-This section gives the context for the problem tailnet lock is designed to address.
+This section provides context and additional information about the issue tailnet lock is designed to address.

 Design goal